 The patent brings together every single, double and treble from three selections and groups them in a one combination bet that offers the potential for significant profits.
-Unlike the Trixie, which also combines three selections, but doesn’t include singles, the patent ensures that even if only one of the three selections wins, the bettor earns a return.
+Unlike the Trixie bets, which also combines three selections, but doesn’t include singles, the patent ensures that even if only one of the three selections win, the bettor earns a return.

 This full coverage aspect, which provides a total of seven bets, makes the patent a very potent and popular option for bettors, particularly those who bet on football and horse racing.

-So how does a patent work?
+So how does a patent work and can you show us a patent bet explained?
 It is important to remember that a patent involves seven separate bets, so to place it, you will have to pay seven times the value of your stake.
 For example, a £1 patent will cost you £7.

 The best outcome with a patent involves all three selections winning, and this can lead to some significant profits.
 For example, if your three selections were priced at 8/1 and they all won, then your patent would earn you just short of £1000 for a £7 stake, thanks to the combination of three doubles, three singles and a treble.
 This is a considerably higher return than you would get had you simply placed three win only single bets.